char23fj/361-Group20-Project/README.md

 11/19 (Phil): updated the login request to be a post request so username and password are not displayed in the url.
 Added notification of account created on register page.

 11/24 (phil): edit account info page is now accessible after logging in and fills forms with user data. the button to update account info does not work yet.  user info is stored in session data for remembering who you are logged in as.
 Also I noticed there is a syntax error, probs a missing } or ), somewhere in newLogin.js from the last time it was edited so it is not working right now.

+11/25 (Charles): Added the missing parenthesis.
+It was on the version that's currently running the site, but I hadn't updated this one.